ferrous-systems/ferrocene-gha-demo/README.md

 Some highlights about CriticalUp and the project manifest:

-- This is CritalUp project manifest file.
+- This is the CritalUp project manifest file.
 It is usually named `criticalup.toml`.
   CriticalUp tries to find it within your project folder or its parent directory.
-  - You can override this and provide an explicit `--project` flag with path to your own `criticalup.toml` file for your project.
+  - You can override this and provide an explicit `--project` flag with a path to your `criticalup.toml` file for your project.
   - `criticalup install --project /path/to/my/manifest/criticalup.toml`.
 - Used to install Ferrocene and its releases for your project, and packages and dependencies for the release (like [rustup]).
 - Also used to build/run your project (like [cargo]).